-Any and all cultural resource identification efforts, assessments, consultations, mitigations, treatments, protection measures, and/or site treatments for the San Rafael Desert Travel Management Plan have been addressed in separate NHPA Section 106 compliance documents and are therefore not addressed in this document.
-Cultural resource compliance documents for this TMP undertaking consist of (but are not limited to) a Class III Intensive Field Survey report (and any report amendments or addendums that may take place in the future), government-to-government tribal consultation correspondences and documents, interagency consultation correspondences and documents, interagency consultations under the Travel PA, and any future HPTP amendments or addendums that may take place through consultations under the Travel PA, and any future HPTP amendments or addendums that may take place for the San Rafael Desert TMP undertaking will take place through the HPTP and any continuing project consultation, as guided by the Travel PA.
+Any and all cultural resource identification efforts, assessments, consultations, mitigations, treatments, protection measures, and/or site treatments for the Canyon Rims Travel Management Plan have been or will be addressed in separate NHPA Section 106 compliance documents and are therefore not addressed in this document.
+Cultural resource compliance documents for this TMP undertaking consist of (but are not limited to) a Class III Intensive Field Survey report (and any report amendments or addendums that may take place in the future), government-to-government tribal consultation correspondences and documents, interagency consultation correspondences and documents (including the State Historic Preservation Office), and consulting party consultation correspondences and documents.